 - All supporting statements and endorsements must be obtained by the applicant prior to lodging the application.

 Selection of Awardees

-The Awardees will be shortlisted by their Faculty and the final assessment will be done by HDR Scholarships Moderation Committee at its meeting in September each year.
-Applicants will be notified of the outcome in September.
+The Awardees will be shortlisted by their Faculty and the winners will be selected by the Pro Vice-Chancellor Researcher Development and Integrity.
+Applicants will be notified of the outcome of their application in September.

 How to apply